librosa/librosa/docs/cache.rst

 ^^^^^^^

 This section covers the *librosa* function cache.
-This allows you to store and re-use intermediate computations across sessions.
+This allows you to store and reuse intermediate computations across sessions.

 Enabling the cache
 ------------------